 Randomly sprinkling seeds over a desired growing location is unlikely to give you good results.
 The seeds need to make good contact with the soil in order to take root and grow.
 You'll have much better luck if you lightly rake the area and press the seeds gently into the soil.

 Seeds may germinate shortly after they are planted or remain dormant for several years.
 Because they have such hard seed coats, germination is often improved by soaking the seeds for 15 to 30 minutes in warm water, or nicking them lightly on the round side with a razor blade.
 In warmer zones, germination rates may also be improved by storing the seeds at near freezing temperatures for 6-8 weeks before sowing.
 Seedlings will bloom the second year.
 Once established, plants will self-sow.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I would like to know how to grow lupinus, can I do it from seeds from the plant I have already?

 If so when do I take the seeds from the plant?

 By Mick B

 Usually they reseed themselves but they are a short lived plant.
 I had beautiful lupines last year but this year, although I had a lot of them come up, they never flowered.
 So don't know if I will get any next year or not.
-I had a neighbor who gave me the plants to start mine.
-She had a whole field of them.
-Here is a pic, aren't they lovely?

 I know lupines are an aggressive flower, but that is what I want for a large area.
 If I just throw lupine seeds around this area where there is also weeds and some grass, will they take hold and sprout without putting dirt over them?
 I was thinking of trying this in the spring and just water that area well.
 It is also very shady.